 - Published Works includes citations and links to articles and photographs I’ve published in various magazines, blogs and books.

 - Panther Gorge (Coming Soon): A New-York Daily Tribune article from 1870 once described Panther Gorge, the defile between Mt.
 Marcy and Mt.
 Haystack as, one of the “three great [Adirondack] gorges”.
-I’ve been studying and documenting the gorge since 2009 and compiled various resources including a brief history, bushwhack reports, technical climbing documentation and an interactive aerial with nearly 100 scenic photographs taken throughout the gorge.
+I’ve been documenting the gorge since 2009 and compiled various resources: history, bushwhacking reports, technical climbing documentation and an interactive aerial with nearly 100 scenic photographs taken throughout the gorge.

 - About MudRat: Who I am, why the moniker, what I do and my connection to the Adirondacks.